 Study: Choline Can Boost Baby's Brain Health—If You're Getting Enough

 Eggs, almonds, salmon—all pregnancy foods you probably already knew can give baby’s brain development a boost.
-But a new study is zeroing in on a specific nutrient essential to baby brain health that not many pregnant women are getting enough of: choline.
+But one study is zeroing in on a specific nutrient essential to baby brain health that 90 percent of pregnant women are getting enough of: choline.

-Once the babies arrived, it was time to start testing.
-Researchers evaluated how fast babies could process information and how accurate their visuospatial memory was at 4, 7, 10 and 13 months.
+Initially, the researchers looked at how choline consumption during pregnancy affected baby’s cognitive abilities throughout the first year of life.
+In this previous study, researchers evaluated how fast the babies could process information and how accurate their visuospatial memory was at 4, 7, 10 and 13 months.
 To do this, they administered a test known to correlate with childhood IQ: timing how long each infant took to look toward an image on the periphery of a computer screen.

 They found that babies whose mothers had nearly twice the daily recommended amount of choline each day during their third trimesters processed information significantly faster.
 (However, both sets of babies showed cognitive benefits—any choline is better than no choline!)

 For their new study, the researchers followed up seven years later and tested the offspring of the women again.
 They found that kids whose moms consumed 480 mg of choline per day had less sustained attention and accuracy from the beginning to end of a task than kids whose moms consumed 930 mg of choline per day.